alxbl/segfault-2012/public/articles/en/hipster-in-japan-new-beginnings.md

 is somewhere in the range of 25-30 squared meters, including the space taken up by furniture.
 That being said, it is a very cozy place and is fully furnished, with utilities included, along with TV cable, which is a pretty good deal.
-To my surprised, I also have a small work-table, which will delay my purchasing of a real desk.
+To my surprise, I also have a small work-table, which will delay my purchasing of a real desk.

 The next ordeal after seizing up the apartment is to make our way back to